Rajmurphy/anotherprintf/README.md

 iinclude <stdarg.h>
 , welcome to our first ALX group Project.
 This project is about recreating the C library function printf for learning purposes.
-The custom _printf() was developed by cohort #17 students Geoffrey Kirui and Anns Rutto.
+The custom _printf() was developed by cohort #18 student  AbdulRasheed Raji & Ande Tyhalithi

 ### _printf() in the C Programming Language
 This project is about recreating the C library function printf.
 The function printf sends formatted output to `stdout` (standard output stream) by formatting the argument(s) passed in and converting the arguments(s) into a character string.
 This version will be used as `_printf`.